Everton vs AFC Bournemouth

 Everton

-Everton’s midweek 3-0 win over Doncaster in the EFL Cup Second Round was a confidence-boosting result for the Blues, especially after their heavy 4-0 Premier League loss to Spurs last weekend.
-That defeat left them with back-to-back losses following their opening day defeat to Brighton [0-3].
-It was the first time in club history the Toffees lost their first two games by three or more goals.
+Everton's midweek 3-0 victory over Doncaster in the EFL Cup Second Round provided a much-needed confidence boost after their heavy 4-0 Premier League defeat to Spurs last weekend.
+This defeat marked back-to-back losses, following Everton's 0-3 opening day setback against Brighton.
+Notably, it was the first time in club history that the Toffees lost their opening two games by three or more goals.

-The Blues have won six of their seven Premier League home games against the Cherries [6W, 0D, 1L].
-Nevertheless, an ominous cloud hovers above Goodison Park considering Saturday’s fixture takes place in the month of August.
-Everton have lost all five of their Premier League games in August under Sean Dyche without scoring a single goal.
+The Blues boast an impressive record against the Cherries at Goodison Park, having won six of their seven Premier League home games against them.
+Yet, an ominous cloud looms as the fixture takes place in August, a month during which Everton have lost all five of their Premier League games under Dyche without scoring a single goal.

-Dominic Calvert-Lewin is expected to be in attack when Dyche deploys the 4—4—1—1 against the Cherries.
-Nathan Patterson, Youssef Chermiti, and Jarrad Branthwaite are all ruled out of this weekend’s fixture.
+Dominic Calvert-Lewin is expected to lead the attack in a 4-4-1-1 formation against the Cherries.
+However, the team will have to cope without Nathan Patterson, Youssef Chermiti, and Jarrad Branthwaite, who are all ruled out of this weekend's fixture.

 AFC Bournemouth

-Currently sitting in 14th place with two points (0W, 2D, 0L), Bournemouth are the only team to have drawn both of their opening games this season.
-They have won four of their last six Premier League games against Everton and will be looking to increase their tally of victories on Saturday when they travel to Liverpool.
+Currently sitting in 14th place with two points from two draws, Bournemouth are the only team to have drawn both of their opening games this season.
+They will aim to build on their positive recent record against Everton, having won four of their last six Premier League encounters with them.

 Team form